Reviews

 Netrunner attracts two types of typical users.
 One fancies a more friendly desktop environment.
 The second wants the freedom to tweak more extensively than other desktop environments allow.

-Hardware requirements include a minimum CPU of 1.6 GHz Intel Atom N270 or greater and at least 1 GB of RAM with at least 10 GB hard drive space.
-Also, the computer should have Intel GMA 945 graphics card support with 128+ MB of video memory.
+Hardware requirements include a minimum CPU of 1.6 GHz Intel Atom N270 or greater, at least 1 GB of RAM, and at least 10 GB of hard drive space.
+The computer should also have Intel GMA 945 graphics card support with 128+ MB of video memory.

 Netrunner is a unique distro with its own spin on the K Plasma desktop environment.
 Seasoned Linux users who like to fiddle and tweak an OS into their own platform will love how this distro integrates the KDE Plasma desktop.
 Newcomers can be quite content using the out-of-the-box settings.